 b) Gross Profit (GP).
-UTMD's 2015 consolidated GP, the surplus after subtracting costs of manufacturing (CGS), including purchasing raw materials, forming components, assembling, inspecting, testing, packaging, sterilizing and shipping products, from net revenues, was \$24,185 compared to \$24,983 in 2014 and \$24,273 in 2013.
-UTMD's average gross profit margin (GPM), consolidated gross profits expressed as a percentage of consolidated net sales, was 60.2% in 2015 compared to 60.5% in 2014 and 59.9% in 2013.
-UTMD was able to exceed its projected 2015 GPM despite lower sales as a result of better utilization of fixed manufacturing overhead costs in both Ireland and the U.S., 13% lower health plan expense for U.S. employees, and substantially lower transportation costs for goods shipped intercompany.
+UTMD's 2016 consolidated GP, the surplus after subtracting costs of manufacturing (CGS), which includes purchasing raw materials, forming components, assembling, inspecting, testing, packaging, sterilizing and shipping products, from net revenues, was \$23,690 compared to \$24,185 in 2015 and \$24,983 in 2014.
+UTMD's average gross profit margin (GPM), consolidated gross profits expressed as a percentage of consolidated net sales, was 60.3% in 2016 compared to 60.2% in 2015 and 60.5% in 2014.
+The GPM in 2016 was consistent with the two prior years despite lower sales as UTMD maintained consistent labor productivity allowed by its experienced labor force, restrained direct material cost increases through higher order quantities of raw materials, in particular molding compounds, and offset reduced U.S. fixed overhead absorption through increasing work done internally by its Ireland subsidiary instead of by outside suppliers.

 With few exceptions, device unit prices to customers remained the same as in the prior year.
-Because UTMD's medical devices are differentiated and not subject to GPO agreements in the U.S., the Company was able to avoid price reduction pressures recently publicly disclosed by other medical device suppliers.
+Because UTMD's medical devices are differentiated and not subject to GPO agreements in the U.S., the Company was generally able to avoid price reduction pressures.

-Ireland subsidiary GP was EUR 3,312 in 2015 compared to EUR 1,293 in 2014 and EUR 1,189 in 2013.
-The associated GPMs were 48.5% in 2015, 34.5% in 2014 and 35.3% in 2013.
-The higher gross profits were due to 1)

-UTMD Ltd in Ireland directly selling devices to Ireland domestic clinical users instead of selling through distributors, 2) UTMD Ltd in Ireland directly selling devices that it manufactures to international customers previously sold by Femcare UK, and 3) increased intercompany sales (which absorb fixed overhead costs) from manufacturing products previously purchased from outside vendors by Femcare UK.
+UTMD's Ireland subsidiary's (UTMD Ltd's) GP was EUR 3,988 in 2016 compared to EUR 3,312 in 2015 and EUR 1,293 in 2014.
+The associated GPMs were 49.5% in 2016, 48.5% in 2015 and 34.5% in 2014.
+The increasing gross profits since 2014 were due to substantially higher sales without proportionate cost increases from 1) UTMD Ltd directly selling devices to Ireland domestic clinical users instead of selling through distributors, 2) UTMD Ltd directly selling devices that it manufactures to OUS customers previously sold by Femcare UK, and 3) increased intercompany sales (priced at a 10% discount from standard distributor prices) from manufacturing finished devices previously purchased from outside vendors by Femcare UK.

-Femcare UK GP was GBP 4,607 in 2015 compared to GBP 5,895 in 2014 and GBP 5,851 in 2013.
-UK GP was lower due to 1) transfer of sales to UTMD Ireland for Femcare devices now manufactured in Ireland, 2) 10% lower domestic UK sales, and 3) although weaker than the USD, the GBP was substantially stronger than the EUR so that UK sales in EUR currency to European distributors were reduced 9% when converted to GBP.
-Partially offsetting these negative factors, Filshie Clip System sales to CSI in the U.S. were 12% higher in 2015.
-Despite lower sales and GP, Femcare UK GPM improved to 68.8% in 2015 compared to 67.6% in 2014 and 67.1% in 2013.
+Femcare UK GP was GBP 4,138 in 2016 compared to GBP 4,607 in 2015 and GBP 5,895 in 2014.
+Despite domestic UK sales which were up 7% in GBP in 2016, UK GP in GBP declined due to 1) transfer of OUS revenues to UTMD Ltd for Femcare devices now manufactured in Ireland, and 2) the 2016 lower Filshie Clip System sales to CSI in the U.S..
+Despite lower total Femcare UK sales, the GPM improved to 69.4% in 2016 compared to 68.8% in 2015 and 67.6% in 2014 due to reductions in manufacturing overhead costs.